Formulating Search Queries

-In basic search, your query is carried out in all parts of the record (author, title, place of publication, publisher, year of publication, shelf number, classification code, etc.), even in abstracts if available and, in some cases, in full texts.
-The Basic Search search box is included on almost all Freie Universität library webpages and, for Freie Universität students, on Blackboard.
+In basic search, your query is carried out in all parts of the record (author, title, publisher, year of publication, shelf number, classification code, ISBN, etc.), even in abstracts if available and, in some cases, in full texts.

 If no Boolean operators are included in a query, Primo will return results that contain all terms used.

 Example: bergson materie 1908

 By clicking on the magnifying glass symbol or after starting the search, you can determine whether it will be carried out in the combined scopes, FU Catalog and Articles+, or in the FU Catalog scope only, or in the Articles+ scope only.
 Also, you can direct your query to the Course Reserves scope.